tc39/proposal-defer-import-eval/README.md

 }
 ```

+This avoids bottlenecking the network and CPU during application initialization, but there are still a
-There are a number of problems with this approach though:
+number of problems with this technique:

-1. It doesn't actually solve the deferral of execution problem, since now
+1. It doesn't actually solve the deferral of execution problem, since sending a network
-   we have to wait on potential network loading when ideally this code should only
-   be preloaded, but not executed.
+   request in such a scenario would usually be a performance regression and not an improvement.
+   A separate network preloading step would therefore still be desirable to achieve efficient
+   deferred execution while avoiding triggering a waterfall of requests.

 2. It forces all functions and their callers into an asynchronous programming model,
    without necessarily reflecting the real intention of the program.
+This leads to all call
+   sites having to be updated into a new model, and cannot be made without a breaking API
+   change to existing API consumers.

-## Motivation
+## Problem Statement

-Deferring the synchronous evaluation of a module may be desirable new primitive when the intention is not to
+Deferring the synchronous evaluation of a module may be desirable new primitive to avoid unnecessary
-run a module upon initialization.
-This can help startup CPU performance, and may be especially useful
-when the goal is not to load something from the network but to use local resources.
+CPU work during application initialization, without requiring any changes from a module API consumer
+perspective.

 ## Proposal